up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 <!-- more -->
 <!-- nocont -->

+??? tip "Group buy participants..."
+    Unless otherwise stated, your [WAS-110] should have arrived pre-installed with the 8311 community firmware.

+    Please, disregard the Azores [shell upgrade] and [web UI upgrade](#web-ui-upgrade) sections outlined below.
+    To upgrade your [WAS-110] to a *newer* community release, use the instructions outlined in the [supplementary upgrade] section.

 Out of the box, the [WAS-110] is not fully compatible with varying ISP OLT configurations, with issues ranging from vendor-specific managed entities to VEIP to IEEE standards such as [802.1X] and [802.1ad].
 Due to these incompatibilities and discovered bugs, a community firmware[^1] has been curated to fix any impeding issues[^2].